 “Blessing” means to speak well of someone.
 This is not the blessing of privilege.
 God called us to inherit his blessing.
 This should encourage us, in turn, to bless others.
 God calls on us to bless others because he blessed us by his call.
 We receive blessing from God for the way we react to abuse.

 God blesses us based on his character, not on our character.
 This puts all in the same boat because our blessing precludes merit.
 God does not bless us because of our good; he blesses us because of his good.
 He blesses us because of who he is and what he has done for us.
 Blessing, therefore, depends on the character of God.

-We share God’s blessing of grace when we “know” this.
+We share God’s blessing of grace when we “know” this; we know we were called to this.
 We cannot earn or deserve God’s blessing.
 Blessing depends on our knowledge of God and his provisions in grace for us.
 Understanding this grace blesses us.
 Retaliation deprives us of God’s blessing, and we get in line for the woodshed.